Netflix/falcor/starter/what-is-falcor.md

 ## What is Falcor?

 Falcor is a JavaScript library for data fetching.
 Falcor lets you represent all of your cloud data sources as *One Virtual JSON Model* on the server.
 On the client, you code as if the entire JSON model is available locally.
 Falcor retrieves any data you request from the cloud on-demand, handling network communication transparently.
+Falcor lets you retrieve as much data as you want in a single network request, making it ideal for mobile applications.

 Falcor lets you model your data as a graph in JSON with the JSON Graph format.
 Falcor automatically optimizes and traverses references in your graph for you.

 Falcor is not a replacement for your MVC framework, your database, or your application server.
 Instead you add Falcor to your existing stack to optimize client/server communication.
-Falcor is ideal for mobile apps, because it combines the caching benefits of REST with the low latency of RPC.

 You retrieve data from a Falcor model using the familiar JavaScript path syntax.